railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_structures.rst

 ========================

-You now have a configuration that enables you to automatically get a directory structure linked to Open ERP for each resource, such as for projects and orders.
-The ideal situation would now be to automatically structure the documents about projects, say.
-For example, you could classify them depending on their type:
+You now have a configuration that enables you to automatically get a directory structure linked to OpenERP for each resource, such as for projects and orders.
+The ideal situation would now be to automatically structure the documents about projects, say for example, you could classify them depending on their type:

 * Quotations,